-28. CEO Succession Planning
+29. Succession Planning

-The Nominating and Governance Committee will report to the Board on succession planning for the Chief Executive Officer.
-The Board should consider and evaluate potential successors to the Chief Executive Officer.
-There should also be available, on a continuing basis, the Chief Executive Officer's recommendation concerning who should assume that role in the event he or she becomes unable to perform his or her duties.
+The Nominating and Governance Committee will report to the Board on succession planning for the Chief Executive Officer and other senior management positions.
+The Board will periodically consider and evaluate potential successors to the Chief Executive Officer and other senior management positions, including taking into account input from the Chief Executive Officer.